Raising awareness about sarcoidosis is more important than ever in the face of global COVID-19 crisis

-The Foundation for Sarcoidosis Research and our partners at the American Lung Association have teamed up for the fifth annual Seek Answers.
-Inspire Results. campaign to coincide with April for Sarcoidosis Awareness Month.
+The Foundation for Sarcoidosis Research and our partners at the American Lung Association have teamed up for the sixth annual awareness campaign to coincide with April for Sarcoidosis Awareness Month.

 What is sarcoidosis?

 Sarcoidosis is an inflammatory disease of unknown origin that can affect almost any organ in the body.
 It occurs when a person’s immune system overreacts resulting in the formation of granulomas, microscopic clumps of inflammatory cells.
 When too many of these clumps form in an organ they can interfere with how that organ functions.
 It is estimated to affect 200,000 Americans.
 While most commonly diagnosed in African American women ages 20-40, it has been characterized in all demographics regardless of age, gender, or race.

 Disease severity varies widely with spontaneous remission occurring in many, however 30-40% of patients will live the rest of their lives with this chronic, debilitating, and potentially life-threatening disease.
 Learn more about the symptoms of sarcoidosis, the organs it can affect, and treatment options.

 Sarcoidosis and COVID-19

 COVID-19 is the novel coronavirus disease that is currently causing a global health crisis.
 It is a respiratory infection that was newly discovered in humans and appears to be easily transmissible.
 Individuals with pulmonary or cardiac sarcoidosis – and those on immunosuppressant medications due to sarcoidosis – may have an increased risk of developing more severe complications of COVID-19 if they contract the illness.

 Watch the video below where Dr. Peter Sporn of Northwestern answers frequently asked questions about sarcoidosis and COVID-19.